 - The Catechism tells us that “In the Lord’s Prayer, ‘thy kingdom come’ refers primarily to the final coming of the reign of God through Christ’s return.”
 Does this mean that the faithful just sit back and wait?

-- “[F]ar from distracting the Church from her mission in this present world, this desire [to see the kingdom of God on earth] commits her to it all the more strongly” (CCC 2818).
+- “[F]ar from distracting the Church from her mission in this present world, this desire [to see the kingdom of God on earth] commits her to [this mission] all the more strongly” (CCC 2818).
 This is why the Church never stops proclaiming the Gospel, teaching Christian faith and morals, and providing the Sacraments.
 This is why every lay member of the faithful should take seriously the call to be an evangelist, which presupposes knowing and living the faith.
 Thus, because we want God’s kingdom to come, we know, live, and speak to others about Catholic faith and morals.